Miss Kaainat Khan

 Research

-Organ Chip, Synovium Joint, Cardiovascular Disease, Immunology, Infectious Disease, Bone Oncology, Molecular Medicine, Biochemistry
+Organ-on-a-Chip, Synovium Joint, Cardiovascular Disease, Immunology, Infectious Disease, Bone Oncology, Molecular Medicine, Biochemistry

 PhD Title